-I have gotten so many messages and notes since the first pattern writing post (hey - thanks for taking the time to read my blog post and write me) that it seemed fairly clear that a part deux would be in order.
+I have gotten so many messages and notes since the first How To Write A Crochet Pattern post (hey - thanks for taking the time to read my blog post and write me) that it seemed fairly clear that a part deux would be in order to give you more details to have success writing your own crochet patterns.

 I strongly suggest you read the first post here and I am going to dive into a few of the most common / frequent questions I have received as a follow up: